pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1817-18-19-20-21-22 Completed Udemy AWS Course

+During these days I completed the Udemy Ultimate AWS Certified Cloud Practitioner CLF-C02 course.
+I continue working on my AWS Cloud Practitioner certification and learning about Cloud Computing in general.
+Also I learned the NIST definition about what is Cloud Computing, the Essentials characteristics, the service model and deployment models.

 ### Day 1815-16 Continue with AWS Certification

 Over the weekend, I continued studying for the AWS Cloud Practitioner certification.
 I'm working on the final parts of the course to prepare for the exam.
 Today, I studied the AWS Well-Architected Framework, which helps create a cloud environment that follows enterprise and best practices.
 AWS has many cloud services, which can be frustrating as it's hard to grasp the basics of each one.